Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): I. Algorithm and simulations: Validation on synthetic data

 \section{Validation on synthetic data}

-In this section, the impact of spatial faceting is first assessed in terms of both reconstruction quality and computing time for a single spectral sub-problem, using a varying number of facets and a varying size of the overlapping regions.
-The impact of spectral faceting on the reconstruction performance of Faceted HyperSARA is then quantified for a single underlying facet along the spatial dimension ($\nfacet=1$).
-Results are compared with those of both SARA and HyperSARA.
+In this section, Faceted HyperSARA is validated using realistic simulations of wide-band radio observations of the radio galaxy Cyg~A with the Very Large Array (VLA).
+A first set of experiments is performed to evaluate the impact of spatial faceting, in terms of reconstruction quality and computing time, for a varying number of facets $\nfacet$ and a varying size of the overlapping regions, on a single spectral sub-problem ($\ncube=1$).
+A second set of experiments is performed to assess the impact of spectral faceting, for a varying number of spectral sub-problem $\ncube$, using a single underlying facet along the spatial dimension ($\nfacet=1$).
+Simulation results are systematically compared with those of both SARA and HyperSARA.
+All algorithms have been implemented in MATLAB.